Hidden Cameras, Audio Bugs, and GPS Devices in Idaho: What’s Legal?

 If you live in Idaho and think that someone maybe spying on you, take these steps:

-- Do not change your routine too much.
+- Do not change your routine very much.
 If you do, the person who planted the device or devices could be alerted.
 They may remove the device or devices before they can be found.
-While we know you don’t want them there, you need them if you want to find out who is behind it so that you can explore your legal options with your lawyer.
+While we know you do not want them there, you need them if you want to find out who is behind it so that you can explore your legal options with your lawyer.